-While we can control what products we put on our bodies, there are other things we have no control over, like environmental pollutants and toxins in the air we breathe.
+We can control what products we put on our bodies, but there are other things we have no control over.
+Environmental pollutants and airborne toxins, for example.
 Do you have any medical advice for minimizing the harmful effects of just living in the modern world?

 Everyone of us should be aware of what we are putting into and on our bodies — from the foods we eat to the cleansers, creams and cosmetics we use.
 You should also make sure that the products you use in your home — detergent, cleaning products, etc. — are not full of chemicals.

 Buy organic products if at all possible, but especially the fruits and vegetables you eat.
 Of course, you should load up on foods full of antioxidants — blueberries, blackberries, raspberries, strawberries, cherries and of course, apples!
 There is a reason why we hear ‘an apple a day keeps the doctor away.’
 Apples are full of antioxidants.

 The same is true for potatoes and beans.
 Potatoes get a bad rap because they are considered high-carb, but they are also rich in iron and antioxidants.
 Besides this, be sure to exercise every day, even if it’s just a ten-minute walk.
 Also, make sure you get enough sleep.

 It’s really easy to fall asleep with your phone in your hand, but I encourage my patients to unplug at the end of the day and read a book, or listen to some relaxing music.

 Do all you can to cut back on stress in your life, and make time to do things for yourself.
 Massages are super helpful for keeping the circulatory system functioning and helping your body process and eliminate toxins.